-Side projects, experiments, and tools — from idea to shipped product.
+Side projects, experiments, and tools — from first hypothesis to shipped product.
+Each one tests an idea in public.

 Stop staring at the blank page.
 Start writing.